Last updated on 04 June 2021 by Reza

 To register a company as an investor, the following information must be provided: Identification document of the company representative; extract from the company register; if applicable, documents confirming the rights to represent the company, the company registration number, legal address and beneficial owner; and optionally a Certificate of Fiscal Residence (CFR) to avoid double taxation on withdrawals.

 PeerBerry acts as an open marketplace.
-That is, loans on PeerBerry are always offered through loan originators.
+This means loans on PeerBerry are always offered through loan originators.

 The platform works with 4 groups of companies that provide loans on the platform through their loan originators: Aventus Group, Gofingo Group, Lithome and SIBgroup.
 In total there are about 15 different loan originators, most of them belong to Aventus Group and Gofingo Group.